Julie of the Wolves: Reception

 The book was awarded the Newbery Medal in 1973, and was a nominee under the Children's Books category in the 1973 National Book Awards.
 Mary Ellen Halvorson describes the book as "uniquely sensitive" and "wonderfully educational" in a review for The Prescott Courier.
-The book also won the 1975 Deutscher Jugendliteraturpreis.In a retrospective essay about the Newbery Medal-winning books from 1966 to 1975, children's author John Rowe Townsend wrote, "The details of the girl's relationship with the wolves are totally absorbing, but as a story the book seems to me to be slightly deficient."
+The book also won the 1975 German Youth Literature Award.
+In a retrospective essay about the Newbery Medal-winning books from 1966 to 1975, children's author John Rowe Townsend wrote, "The details of the girl's relationship with the wolves are totally absorbing, but as a story the book seems to me to be slightly deficient."

 The inclusion of Julie of the Wolves in elementary school reading lists has been challenged several times due to parental concerns regarding the attempted rape of the main character.
 One of these incidents occurred in March 1996, when the book was removed from the sixth grade reading list in Pulaski Township, Pennsylvania, at the behest of parents who "complained of a graphic marital rape scene in the book".
 It is number 32 on the American Library Association list of the 100 Most Frequently Challenged Books of 1990–1999.

+In 2004, Martha Stackhouse, an Iñupiaq teacher, reviewed the book.
+Stackhouse points out the many inaccuracies in the book's portrayal of Iñupiat life, culture and language.
+She also criticizes the author's harmful emphasis on exemplifying thin body types among girls.
+Her review was published on the Alaska Native Knowledge Network and subsequently republished by Debbie Reese's American Indians in Children's Literature with the title "Not Recommended".